- Patches of raw canvas, daubs of thick paint, and frenzied brushwork convey the turbulence of the stormy sea.

 - Marin’s avant-garde style was encouraged by the famous New York art dealer Alfred Stieglitz.
 When Mrs. Fesler of Indianapolis purchased Hurricane, Stieglitz wrote congratulating her on the acquisition: “The Hurricane is certainly a masterpiece.
 Everyone agrees with everyone else as to that.”

-The artist; Alfred Stieglitz and An American Place; Mrs. Caroline Marmon Fesler purchased the piece in 1944; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1961.
+The artist; Alfred Stieglitz and An American Place; Mrs. Caroline Marmon Fesler purchased the piece in 1944; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1961.